TannerBurns/rest_tracker/README.md

-    GET     /rest_tracker/hosts         Counts for hosts collected from request GET     /rest_tracker/user_agents   Counts for user agents collected from request GET     /rest_tracker/requests      Overall count of requests that have been collected
+    GET     /rest_tracker/hosts         Counts for hosts collected from request GET     /rest_tracker/user_agents   Counts for user agents collected from request GET     /rest_tracker/requests      Overall count of requests that have been collected POST    /rest_tracker/init_es       Create Elasticsearch index and also write to ES cluster